denten-books/plain-text/5-screen.md

 impressions and Divine ideas" [@brittan_spiritual_1854, 169].
-In this essentially telegraphic model of the universe, to deny the step-wise hierarchy of "refined media" is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," who are placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
+In this essentially telegraphic model of the universe, to deny the step-wise hierarchy of "refined media" is to close oneself off to the "transmission of impressions," in a communication act---consisting of a "contact" and the exchange of signifying "thought vehicles"---between "source superior" and the "receiver of instructions," who are placed in a binary and opposing relation --"negative" but without "resistance"---to the idea of the divine.

-Contrary to the intuition that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, telegraph spiritualists instead associate determinism with continuity.
-Witness George Dole writing in his *Philosophy of Creation*:
+Contrary to the intuition that would associate the discrete view of the universe with determinism, of the kind advanced today by Golumbia and Fish, and its consequent threat to the idea of free will, telegraph spiritualists instead associate determinism with continuity.
+Witness one George Henry Dole writing in his *Philosophy of Creation*, in 1906:

 > Scientists have prosecuted research on the plane of *continuous degrees of
 > the ultimates*, and they have thereby failed to penetrate to *interior